tomzx/blog.tomrochette.com-content/agi/natural-language/article.md

 In order for computers to process spoken language, it needs to be able to process audio and convert it into text.
 Once that is done, it is then a problem of understanding natural language in a textual form.
 However, in recent natural language processor, it is not rare for the process to be intertwined.
 This allows the algorithm to suggest which words were heard based on grammar rules as well as other rules the algorithm might have learned (for instance through statistical analysis).

+# Processing and retrieval

+How does one store as much information while using as little space as possible?
+What about being able to receive a stream of information and being able to tell, bit by bit, whether this sequence has already been observed in the past?
+The former sounds like compression while the latter sounds like string search.

 # User oriented

 * Vocabulary